Abbasid harem: Dissolution

-The harem slaves where enslaved once again when the Abbasid harem was dissolved during the Sack of Baghdad in 1258.

-When Baghdad was conquered by the Mongols, they gave made an inventory of the possessions of the Caliph.
+When the Mongols of the Ilkhanate conquered Baghdad in 1258, they took an inventory of the possessions of Caliph al-Musta'sim.
 This included the inhabitants of his harem.
 The inventory proved that the Abbasid harem at that point contained 1000 eunuchs and 700 women, whom the Caliph claimed had never seen sun nor moon.
 The Caliph asked to keep the women, and was allowed to select 100 to keep.

 "An order was given for the Caliph's harem to be counted.
 There were seven hundred women and concubines and a thousand servants.
 When the Caliph was apprised of the count of the harem, he begged and pleaded, saying, "Let me have the women of the harem, upon whom neither sun nor the moon has ever shone."

 The Caliph was however killed shortly after, and the members of his household and his family where killed or taken captive as slaves.